VanOvermeire/rusty-cdk/README.md

   - Other storage structs
 - Most refs should have an 'override' for referring to resources outside the stack
   - In some cases, a macro could be used that the resource actually exists
+- Improve diff
+  - Show whether resource has changed
+- Ability to invoke deploy, diff and synth (?) from command line
 - More help with IAM permissions
   - Additional checks for structure of iam policies
     - For example `resources` is not required in all cases, but in most contexts it is